binchensun/fasr-webpage/content/authors/swhite/_index.md

   - Researchers
 ---

-Dale Gary is a Distinguished Professor of Physics at the New Jersey Institute of Technology
+Dr. Tim Bastian is an Astronomer at the National Radio Astronomy Observatory.